-I learned quite a bit more about the role Canadian prime minister Sir John A McDonald had in the resistance movements in both Manitoba and Saskatchewan that Louis was involved in.
+I learned quite a bit more about the role Canadian prime minister Sir John A McDonald had in the resistance movements Louis was involved in both in Manitoba and Saskatchewan.
 Brown depicts Sir John A as mean-spirited, self -serving and willing to sacrifice anything to get his railway built across Canada.

 I also learned what a deeply religious person Louis was and how that influenced his decisions.